 Close to the ruined Doagh Castle, Doagh Famine Villageis an eccentric journey through the darkest period of Irish history.

 The Stone Fort of Grianán of Aileach, Inishowen.
 Image K. Mitch Hodge

 At Mamore Cottages, you have some of the peninsula's most stunning walking trails on your doorstep.
 The Urris Hills Loop features a seabird's view of Leenan Beach and access to secret lakes tucked away in the Urris Hills.
 The nearby Mamore Gap carves through the hills along a rollercoaster incline.
 You'll encounter a Virgin Mary, “magic road”, dazzling viewing points and challenging hiking trails along the Gap road – one of Donegal's most scenic drives.

-For more rugged coastline views, take the Malin head trail or Inishowen Head Loop.
-When you're tired out by the sea air, you can bring the kids to the Glenevin Waterfall Park, where a safe path leads walkers through leaning rowan trees, past fairy doors and picnic areas, to the spectacular natural attraction above.
+For more coastline views, take the Malin head trail or Inishowen Head Loop.
+Once you've had your share of the sea air, you can bring the kids to the Glenevin Waterfall Park, where a safe path leads walkers through leaning rowan trees, past fairy doors and picnic areas, to the spectacular natural attraction above.

 Donegal is home to some of Ireland's finest golf courses.
-A 15 minute drive from Mamore Cottages takes you to Ballyliffin Golf Club, where two championship links courses and 36 holes await.
+A 15 minute drive from Mamore Cottages takes you to two championship links courses at Ballyliffin Golf Club, proud hosts of the 2018 Dubai Duty Free Irish Open.
 The smaller Greencastle Golf Course boasts impressive views of Lough Foyle.

 True to name, the Wild Atlantic Way's untamed landscape is ideal for adventure activities.
 Inishowen is particularly popular for water sports, offering a broad range from surfing and sea kayaking to pier jumping and river rafting.
 For a guided experience, visit the Inishowen Surf School or Inish Adventures.